 Similarly, you may see a warning on starting GameMaker that the webserver port you have set in Preferences is currently blocked.
 You should add a firewall rule to allow GameMaker to access the ports required as it will not dynamically create these rules for you.

 For HTML5 and Opera GX, that should be all you need to do; however, if your network setup blocks any of this, then you can customise the settings for the webserver in your Preferences for the relevant platform.
 (Here, we show HTML5, but Opera GX has its own set of values also.)

-- starting with 2.3.1, the manual does not ship as part of the GameMaker installer, and so GameMaker will ask you the first time you try to open the manual whether you are happy continuing with using the online manual website or if you want to download a copy of the whole manual to your computer and use that instead;
+- starting with v2.3.1 (therefore including all current year.month style releases), the manual does not ship as part of the GameMaker installer.
+GameMaker will ask you the first time you try to open the manual whether you are happy continuing with using the online manual website or if you want to download a copy of the whole manual to your computer and use that instead

-- 2.3.0 and older, the manual always came as part of your GameMaker installation and you do not require internet access for the manual.
+- v2.3.0 and older, the manual always came as as file which is part of your local GameMaker installation and you do not require any internet access for the manual

 The online manual will always reflect the current stable or beta release (depending on which URL you visited), which may not be the same as the version you are using.
 The online manual (especially the English one) will receive typo fixes and smaller changes usually pretty frequently and quickly after a bug is found, so if you do not need a downloaded copy we would recommend this route.

 As mentioned in the URLs section higher up this page, we offer multiple language translations of the manual, so ensure you have always allowed internet access to the correct URL for the manual you wish to use.